IBMDevConnect/demo-callforcodeday/README.md

 ![Hamburger9](readme-images/15.png)

 Step 4.7 Within JSON Editor, update **IBM Cloud Functions username, password, namespace and action name** (which was noted in Step 2.5 && Step 2.9 )

+`NOTE: From the API Key-The segment before the colon (:) is your IBM Cloud Functions Username & segment after the colon is your IBM Cloud Functions Password`

 ![Hamburger9](readme-images/16.png)